zelanko/sql-docs.pt-br/docs/ssms/agent/disable-or-enable-a-job.md

 3. Copie e cole o exemplo a seguir na janela de consulta e clique em **Executar**.

     ```
-    -- changes the name, description, and enables status of the job NightlyBackups.
+    -- changes the name, description, and disables status of the job NightlyBackups.
     USE msdb ;
     GO